TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

   > - **_smart card reader name_**: The friendly, human-readable name of the _smart card reader_.
 Also referred to as a _Reader Name_.
   > - **_smart card reader_**: A device used as a communication medium between the smart card and a Host; for example, a computer.
 Also referred to as a Reader.

   The system automatically generates the Reader Name on Windows.
 But we need to take it from somewhere on Linux.
-In short, the PKCS11 slot description is used as the reader name (explained below).
+In short, the PKCS11 slot description is used as the reader name.
 - `containerName`. ([quote src](https://learn.microsoft.com/en-us/windows/win32/secgloss/k-gly)):
   > key container - A part of the key database that contains all the key pairs (exchange and signature key pairs) belonging to a specific user.
 Each container has a unique name that is used when calling the `CryptAcquireContext` function to get a handle to the container.